KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_pbrSpecularGlossiness/README.md

 ### specularGlossinessTexture

-The specular-glossiness texture is a RGBA texture, containing the specular color (RGB) in sRGB space and the glossiness value (A) in linear space.
+The specular-glossiness texture is an RGBA texture, containing the specular color (RGB) encoded with the sRGB transfer function and the linear glossiness value (A).

 * **Type**: [`textureInfo`](/specification/2.0/README.md#reference-textureInfo)
 * **Required**: No